-The first stop on our trip was the floating Uros islands.
+The first stop on our trip were the floating Uros islands.
 The inhabitants of these islands are the Uru people.
-There are three groups of them that live on the Uros islands – Uru-Chipayas, Uru-Muratos and the Uru-Iruitos.
+There are three groups that live on the Uros islands – Uru-Chipayas, Uru-Muratos and the Uru-Iruitos.
 There are around 50 manmade floating islands in Titicaca.
 They are made from the highly buoyant totora reeds that grow in the shallow end of the lake.
 These reeds are like a non-sweet sugar cane and parts of them can be eaten.

-I saw a cat on one of these islands, it seems an odd choice of animal considering they don’t like water, there are no mice on these rafts and there isn’t really anywhere for them to go.
+I saw a cat on one of these islands, it seems an odd choice of animal considering they don’t like water, there are presumably no mice on these rafts and there isn’t really anywhere for them to go.
 It wasn’t fat yet but I imagine it would be when it grew up.

 One of the reasons they built these islands was to escape the violent Incas and Spaniards.
 They had good reason to fear the Spanish as they enslaved island dwellers for the silver mines of Potosi that we visited in Bolivia.

 The biology of the Uru people has been altered by assimilation with the indigenous Aymara people and they all speak the Aymara language also.
 Some academics believe their lineage is Amazonian so they adapted their rainforest lifestyle for life on the water.
 Others believe they are Polynesians who swapped the coast for the mountains after migrating to Peru.
 Either way, it is a tribe who drastically changed their surroundings and this need for innovation was accelerated by the dangers they faced from colonisers.

 After the floating islands, we popped over to Amantani, a more traditional island made out of land.